P.O. Box 41882

 an alternate competitor will be added (at the discretion of the panel).

 Medalist Awards: Gold, Silver, and Bronze medals will be awarded to outstanding performers selected by the panel.
 Multiple medals may be awarded.
-In addition a cash award of $700 will be awarded to each Gold Medalist, $500 to each Silver Medalist, and $300 to each Bronze Medalist.
+In addition, a cash award of $700 will be awarded to each Gold Medalist, $500 to each Silver Medalist, and $300 to each Bronze Medalist.

-Solo Performances: Invitations will be extended to the top medalist to solo at the Spring Gala 2024 (April 21, 2024) and to other medalists to appear as soloists during the 2024-2025 season if they are still a TPYO member.
+Solo Performances: Invitations will be extended to the top medalist to solo at the Spring Gala 2025 (April 6, 2025) and to other medalists to appear as soloists during the 2024-2025 season if they are still a TPYO member.

 REGISTRATION DEADLINE & FEE